 New to Grow

 In our first session, I’ll take time to get to know you and understand what’s been going on.
-Together, we’ll identify what feels most important to focus on first and set a few goals to guide our work.
+Collaboratively, we’ll identify what feels most important to focus on first and set a few goals to guide our work.

 I bring both clinical experience and faith-based insight to my work.
-My background in ministry and counseling helps me connect with people who want to grow emotionally, mentally, and spiritually.
+Having a background in ministry and counseling helps me connect with people who want to grow emotionally, mentally, and spiritually.
 Whether I’m working with professionals managing stress, individuals in recovery, or families navigating conflict, my focus is on helping clients gain clarity, strengthen relationships, and move toward lasting change.

 I work best with adults who want to better understand themselves and make real, lasting changes.
 Many of my clients deal with ADHD, anxiety, or stress from trying to juggle too much.
 Some are also looking to reconnect with their faith or values as they work through challenges.
 My role is to help you find clarity, create structure that works for you, and build confidence in your ability to grow.